Dr. Reza Barati Ghahfarokhi

 Major Accomplishments/Significance of Contributions

-Since 2012, I have spent a significant portion of my time developing a lab that is equipped with the state-of-the-art equipment capable of conducting reservoir condition experiments.
+Since 2012, I have spent a significant portion of my time developing a lab that is equipped with state-of-the-art equipment capable of conducting reservoir condition experiments.
 Except for two setups, we built everything in-house.
-I personally designed each setup, obtained quotes for different pieces, and purchased the components.
+I designed each setup, obtained quotes for different pieces, and purchased the components.
 Currently, my lab is equipped with the following experimental setups:

-• A high pressure and high temperature (HPHT) coreflooding system has been developed in-house for CO2 and CO2 foam flooding.
+• A high-pressure and high-temperature (HPHT) coreflooding system has been developed in-house for CO2 and CO2 foam flooding.
 This setup is equipped with a shear loop, a view cell to condition and view the generated foam, a sand pack module, as well as a dynamic fluid loss module.
 This setup can run CO2 for shale experiments as well.

 • An API fracture conductivity system capable of measuring the conductivity of hydraulic and acid fractures under both static and dynamic conditions.